biril/tillthen/README.md

 Set up
 ------

-Tillthen may be used in the browser through a plain `<script>`-tag, with an AMD module loader, or as a CommonJS module on Node.
+Tillthen may be used as a CommonJS module on Node or in a browser, either through a plain `<script>` tag or as an AMD module.
 It will be automatically exported in the correct format depending on the detected environment.
 To get it, `git clone git://github.com/biril/tillthen` or `npm install tillthen`.

-* When working in a *browser environment, without an AMD module loader*, include tillthen.js:
+* When working in a *browser, without an AMD module loader*, include tillthen.js:

     ```html
     ...